A Weekend in Belgrade

 Belgrade Fortress

 We walked along several streets and observed different styles of architecture, some modern and some from the socialist Yugoslav period.
-Our guide spoke of the different religions, history, and made an interesting stop at the Museum of Language, and gave us a quick lesson on the intricate Serbian alphabet.
+Our guide spoke of the different religions and history, made an interesting stop at the Museum of Language, and gave us a quick lesson on the intricate Serbian alphabet.

 The tour took three hours and could probably have been done in two hours.
 Sorry to sound critical, but we have done quite a few of these by now and have many tours to compare with.